 III.
-PLAN APPROVAL
+CITY COUNCIL APPROVAL DOCUMENTATION

-The Title VI Program received approval at the City of Harrisonburg City Council meeting on March 22, 2022.
-The City of Harrisonburg Council adopted a Resolution Approving HDPT's Title VI Program.
-The signed Resolution approving Harrisonburg Department of Public Transportation's Title VI Program:
+The Title VI Program received approval at the City of Harrisonburg City Council meeting on September 24, 2024.
+The City of Harrisonburg Council adopted Resolution, a Resolution Approving HDPT's Title VI Program.
+The Resolution approving Harrisonburg Department of Public Transportation's Title VI Program is included as Appendix A.